MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 ### Keep your accounts active

-When migrating from Egnyte to Office 365, you need to ensure all your users are active and accessible.
+When migrating from Egnyte to Microsoft 365, you need to ensure all your users are active and accessible.
 Knowing exactly when your Egnyte may shut down or expire is key to safely planning enough time to migrate.

 ### Consider migration speed factors